mochilee/-Python-MOGA-MVRP/README.md

 imag_resize.py - Convert the map to data for use by data.py

-most_fast_ga_fin.py - multi-objective genetic algorithm
+algorith - multi-objective optimization algorithm 1.Greedy Algorithm
+2.Random Search
+3.Evolutionary Strategies
+4.Genetic Algorithm

 The objective function of this issue